rdvnnl/kotlin-web-site/docs/topics/properties.md

 ## Late-initialized properties and variables

 Normally, you must initialize properties in the constructor.
-However, in some cases, doing so isn't convenient.
+However, this isn't always convenient.
 For example, you might initialize properties through dependency injection or inside the setup method of a unit test.

-To handle these situations, you can mark the property with the `lateinit` modifier:
+To handle these situations, mark the property with the `lateinit` modifier:

 ```kotlin
 public class OrderServiceTest {